This article is part of a series on elderly care. The series provides important information about caregiving practices.

 IP Cameras

-Internet-enabled surveillance cameras, namely those with two-way audio or a two-way monitor for elderly care, are a useful way to check in when in-person care isn’t possible.
+Internet-enabled security cameras, namely those with two-way audio or a two-way monitor for elderly care, are a useful way to check in when in-person care isn’t possible.

 Though they won’t be linked to elderly monitoring centers like dedicated packages are, they can still be used to alert caregivers to falls and other problems through motion detection, push notifications, and audio detection.